BlancheK/BlancheK.github.io/movies-titles.md

 {% include success-grammatical-tag.html %}

-There is a strong success indicator for films containing adjectives, adverbs and conjunctions.
+There is a strong success indicator for films containing 'adjectives', 'adverbs' and 'conjunctions'.
 However, films with nouns seem to have a null success indicator which seems strange.
-We checked wheter this low success associoted with nouns was not an artefact.
-When looking at each tagg occurence, there is a signifant number of nouns.
+We checked wheter this low success associoted with 'nouns' was not an artefact.
+When looking at each tagg occurence, there is a signifant number of 'nouns'.
 The variance is thus quite low and it is reliable to assert that nouns do not influence the success of the movie title.

 We also need to look at the number of films in each categories to see if comparing the error bars is relevant or not.
-For instance the number of movie titles containing adverbs is lower than other taggs categories (187 titles contain adverbs vs 2620 titles contain nouns).
+For instance the number of movie titles containing 'adverbs' is lower than other taggs categories (187 titles contain adverbs vs 2620 titles contain nouns).
 This results in higher variance for the adverb tagg.

 #### Named Entity Recognition: